PSLmodels/taxdata/puf_data/StatMatch/README.md

 # StatMatch

-This repo holds scripts for performing a statistical match using the March 2016 CPS and 2011 IRS SOI Public Use File (PUF) datasets
+This repo holds scripts for performing a statistical match using the March 2016 CPS (See the [README](../README.md) for more information) and 2011 IRS SOI Public Use File (PUF) datasets (`puf2011.csv`).

 ## Usage

 The entire statistical match can be run by using `python runmatch.py` in the command line.
+The output of this process should be `cps-matched-puf.csv` (not in the repo because `runmatch.py` requires restricted files).

 Three optional arguments can be included as well:

 * `-c`, `--cps` takes the path to an already created .CSV version of the CPS.
 Including this will allow the program to simply read in the CSV, rather than